On self-similar finite-time blowups of the De Gregorio model on the real line: Introduction

 for some integer $n\geq 2$, where $0=x_0<x_1<\dots<x_{n-1}<x_n=1$, and $\{\mu_i\}_{i=1}^n$ is a sequence of positive numbers such that $\mu_i\neq \mu_{i-1}$. \end{enumerate} We shall prove that the only self-similar profile $\Omega_*$ that is strictly negative on $(0,1)$ coincides with the one obtained in \cite{chen2021finite,lushnikov2021collapse} (up to rescaling), which corresponds to the largest eigenvalue in the basic class.

 When finalizing this paper, we learned that Jia and Sverak have obtained similar results in an independent ongoing work.
-They also have found infinite solutions, including the special one $\Omega_*$, in the basic class by reducing the nonlinear problem to a Steklov eigenvalue problem, and they conjectured the existence of solutions in the general class. \\
+They have also found infinite solutions, including the special one $\Omega_*$, in the basic class by reducing the nonlinear problem to a Steklov eigenvalue problem, and they conjectured the existence of solutions in the general class.
+See \cite{VideoLecture} for a recent video lecture by Sverak on this topic. \\

 The De Gregorio model belongs to the widely-studied one-parameter family of the generalized Constantin--Lax--Majda equation on the real line

 This line of research is also motivated by the study of finite-time singularities in the $3$D incompressible Euler equations.
 The equation with $a=0$ was first introduced by Constantin, Lax and Majda \cite{constantin1985simple}, followed by the generalization of De Gregorio \cite{de1990one} to include an advection term $u\om_x$.
 Later, Okamoto, Sakajo and Wensch \cite{okamoto2008generalization} introduced the real parameter $a$ to modify the effect of advection in the competition against vortex stretching.
 We refer to \cite{elgindi2020effects,lushnikov2021collapse} for more background information on this subject.